Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Statistical Validation

 \subsection{Residual Analysis}

-Formal normality tests (Shapiro-Wilk W=0.986, Anderson-Darling A²=34.68) reject strict Gaussian residuals at $\alpha=0.05$.
-However, visual inspection of Q-Q plots (Figure~\ref{fig:normality}) reveals that deviations are confined to the tails, consistent with the bounded nature of the manifold geometry.
+Formal normality tests (Shapiro-Wilk $W=0.986$, Anderson-Darling $A^2=34.68$) reject strict Gaussian residuals at $\alpha=0.05$.
+However, visual inspection of Q-Q plots (Figure~\ref{fig:normality}) suggests that the main deviations are confined to the tails, consistent with the bounded nature of the manifold geometry.
 The central 95\% of residuals follow a near-Gaussian distribution with $\sigma \approx 0.011$.